kuldeep681/Rag_Project1/readme.md

 - Use an LLM to generate accurate, grounded answers

-This project is my first complete step into building a production-style RAG application.
+This project is my first step into building a production-style RAG application.

 ---